jacques/docs.npmjs.com/content/private-modules/intro.md

 All private packages are scoped.

-Scopes are a new feature of npm.
 If a package's name begins with `@`, then it is a scoped package.
 The scope is everything in between the `@` and the slash.

 ```
 @scope/project-name
 ```

 When you sign up for private modules as an individual user, your scope is your username.
+If you create an npm Org, the orgname can be the scope.

 ```
 @username/project-name
+@orgname/project-name
 ```

 If you use `npm init` to initialize your packages, you can pass in your scope like this: